Tips and ideas from Kerry Maxwell and Lindsay Clandfield on teaching the past perfect aspect.

 When using the past perfect to explain what had happened earlier in the past you could set up a situation in which the students speculate on what could have happened.
-Here is an example.
+Here is a useful activity:

-Write up, or project, the following text.
+Write up, or project, the following text on the board.
 Ask a student to read it aloud.
 Tell students to work in pairs and finish the last sentence of the paragraph (it’s pretty certain that it will be in the past perfect).
 Ask each pair to compare with another pair, and then with another.
 Elicit the best possible conclusions to the paragraph.

 You can do this activity the other way around.
 Give them the last sentence and ask them to reconstruct the rest.
 Sample last sentences: